vergauwenthomas/MetObs_toolkit/docs/intro.rst

                                                 obstype='temp')

 The toolkit makes use of the Google Earth Engine (GEE), to extract these time-series.
-To use the GEE API, follow these steps on :ref:`Using Google Earth Engine<Using Google Earth Engine>`.
+To use the GEE API, follow these steps on :ref:`Using Google Earth Engine<Using_gee>`.

 Settings()